albpal/kubernet-stuff/README.md

 > close_port.sh 80 8080 192.168.134.67 192.168.134.64 eth0 tunl0

-You can chek what rules have been applied by:
+You can check what rules have been applied by:

 > iptables -S | grep $PUBLIC_PORT